A Deep Dive into Application Specific Sequencing

 • Incentive misalignment: Different rollups may have conflicting economic incentives.

-• Risk propagation: Issues in one rollup could affect others sharing the sequencers.
+• Risk propagation: Issues in one rollup could affect others sharing the sequencers (noisy neighbor problem).

 Based Sequencing